pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>How To</strong>

   <p>
-    Check out <a href="https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events#term_pointer_event">this documentation</a> to learn more about Pointer Events and <a href="https://developers.google.com/web/updates/2017/06/aligning-input-events">this documentation</a> on the getCoalescedEvents API.
-You can also read <a href="https://blogs.windows.com/msedgedev/2021/08/18/enhancing-inking-on-the-web/">here</a> for more on the Ink API.
+    Check out <a href="https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events#term_pointer_event" target="_blank" rel="noopener">this documentation</a> to learn more about Pointer Events and <a href="https://developers.google.com/web/updates/2017/06/aligning-input-events" target="_blank" rel="noopener">this documentation</a> on the getCoalescedEvents API.
+You can also read <a href="https://blogs.windows.com/msedgedev/2021/08/18/enhancing-inking-on-the-web/" target="_blank" rel="noopener">here</a> for more on the Ink API.
   </p>
 </div>